anshumanv/awesome-anime-sources/README.md

-# awesome-anime-stream-download
+# Awesome Anime Stream/Download

-Compilation of all anime streaming/downloading websites
+Compilation of all anime streaming/downloading websites.

+### Motivation

+Rather than having all anime websites bookmarked, access them all from one place.